lileitech/lileitech.github.io/source/news/index.md

 ## 2025

+* **[27 Sep, 2025]** 👑✌🏻🥳 Big congratulations to Zike!
+Win the 1st Place Award (Champion👑) of DehazingEcho 2025 Challenge! ✨
+* **[24 Sep, 2025]** Dr Li's oral presentation on myocardial scar topological modeling in MICCAI 2025.
+* **[23 Sep, 2025]** A big success!
+Our [Workshop on Digital Twin for Healthcare](https://digitaltwinforhealthcare.com/) at MICCAI 2025 (Daejeon, South Korea) was a great success.
+Heartfelt thanks to all participants, keynote speakers, and sponsors for making it possible!
 * **[13 Jan, 2025]** Our paper "Personalized Topology-Informed Localization of Standard 12-Lead ECG Electrode Placement from Incomplete Cardiac MRIs for Efficient Cardiac Digital Twins" has been accepted by MedIA!
 Thanks so much to the editor and the reviewers!
 * **[03 Jan, 2025]** I have been offered to serve as Guest Associate Editor for IEEE TMI!
 * **[03 Jan, 2025]** One paper has been accepted by ISBI 2025!
 Congratulations to Guang Yang.